julia-vscode/docs/docs/src/userguide/runningcode.md

 ### Julia: Execute Code Block (Alt+Enter)

 Whenever there is some Julia code selected in the currently active editor, this command will execute the selected code.
-If no text is selected, the command will identify the smallest self contained code block surround the current cursor position and execute that code block.
+If no text is selected, the command will identify the extent of the top-level language construct that the cursor is located in (except modules) and execute that code block.

 This command uses a different execution model than `Julia: Execute Code` that provides a more robust experience.
 In particular, it will associate location information with code that is executed, `include` will work correctly with relative paths and macros like `@__DIR__` and `@__FILE__` work as expected.